Hunger Plan: Effects of the plan

 The most reliable figures for the death rate among Soviet prisoners of war in German captivity reveal that 3.3 million died of a total of 5.7 million captured between June 1941 and February 1945, most of them directly or indirectly from starvation.
 Of these 3.3 million, 2 million had already died by the beginning of February 1942.
 The enormous number of deaths was the result of a deliberate policy of starvation directed against Soviet POWs.
 The German planning staffs had reckoned on capturing and thus having to feed up to two million prisoners within the first eight weeks of the war, i.e. roughly the same number as during the Battle of France in 1940.
 The number of French, Belgian and Dutch POWs who died in German captivity was extremely low compared with deaths among Soviet POWs.

-In spite of the exorbitantly high death rate among Soviet POWs, who constituted the main group of victims of the Hunger Plan, the plan was never fully implemented due to the failure of the German military campaign.
-The historian Alex J. Kay wrote, "what one is dealing with here is the blueprint for a programme of mass murder unprecedented in modern history".
+By the end of 1941, plans to starve the entire civilian population of some areas had been abandoned, due to the failure of the German military campaign and the impossibility of cutting off the food supply to cities without causing major uprisings.
 Except in isolated cases, the Germans lacked the manpower to enforce a 'food blockade' of the Soviet cities; neither could they confiscate the food.
 The Germans were able to significantly supplement their grain stocks, particularly from the granaries in fertile Ukraine, and cut off the Soviets from them, leading to significant starvation in the Soviet-held territories (most drastically in the Siege of Leningrad, where about one million people died).
 Germans also tried to starve Kiev and Kharkov in German-occupied Ukraine.
 During the German occupation, about 80,000 residents of Kharkov died of starvation.
 The lack of food also contributed to the starvation of slaves and concentration camp inmates in Germany.